bwz3rbot/TAPLAP-clone/readme.md

 # Install mongodb-server:
 $ sudo apt-get install mongodb-server

-# Disable the service as it will automatically run at startup, and we don't want that.
+# Disable the service as it will automatically run a server on startup, and we don't want that.
-$ sudo service mongodb disable
+$ sudo systemctl disable mongodb

 # Download a compressed copy of node.js v5.9.1 from the official repository:
 $ cd